mgefvert/BreakTime/README.md

 And, it's rather pretty.

-To add fortune cookies to the program: Simply drop a Unix fortune cookie file named "fortune" into the same folder as the program.
+To add fortune cookies to the program: Simply drop a Unix fortune cookie file named "fortunes" into the same folder as the program.
 (Make sure it's the normal format with cookies separated by a single %.)